slevithan/regex/README.md

 For all of these cases, you can `import {pattern} from 'regex'` and then interpolate `pattern(str)` to avoid escaping special characters in the string or creating an intermediary `RegExp` instance.
 You can also use `` pattern`…` `` as a tag, as shorthand for ``pattern(String.raw`…`)``.

 Apart from edge cases, `pattern` just embeds the provided string or other value directly.
-But because it handles the edge cases, patterns can safely be interpolated anywhere in a regex without worrying about their meaning being changed by (or making unintended changes in meaning to) the surrounding pattern.
+But because it handles the edge cases, patterns can safely be interpolated anywhere in a regex without worrying about their meaning being changed by (or making unintended changes in meaning to) the surrounding expression.

 > As with all interpolation in `regex`, patterns are sandboxed and treated as complete units.
 This is relevant e.g. if a pattern is followed by a quantifier, if it contains top-level alternation, or if it's bordered by a character class range, subtraction, or intersection operator.